multimediaeval/multimediaeval.github.io/_editions/2023/tasks/musti.md

 For this subtask, precision, recall and F1-measure will be employed, as well as more fine-grained evaluation methods such as RUFES, which can accommodate multi-level taxonomies.

 *Subtask 3: Musti zero-shot*
 The evaluation for this subtask will be the same as subtasks 1 and 2.
 The only difference is that there will not be training data for this subtask.
-The

 #### Quest for insight
 Here are several research questions related to this challenge that participants can strive to answer in order to go beyond just looking at the evaluation metrics: